INSURANCE & POLICY FORMS

 Every moving company is required by the Department of Transportation to publicize their rates and charges with a tariff.
-The moving tariff will lay out the services you will be provided and the conditions under which those services will be provided.
-It also includes prices.
+The moving tariff will lay out the services you will be provided and the conditions under which those services will be provided, including prices for those services.

-We hope these documents are helpful for you to get a better understanding of the documentation, policies and procedures that go into the moving process.
+We hope these documents are helpful for you to get a better understanding of the policy forms and procedures that go into the moving process.
 If you have questions, don’t hesitate to call us at USA Family Moving.
 We’ll make sure you have all the answers you need before you move.
-Our family works hard to make sure that you have a stress free moving experience.
+Our family works hard to make sure that you have a stress-free moving experience.
 Call us today for your free moving quote.